-As my progression into Spanish continues I’ve learned that it’s not so much about picking up proper tenses and verbs but understanding how the locals speak.
-In Colombia I felt like I had progressed ten-fold when I finally understood the slang words I could not find in my dictionary.
+As I learn more Spanish I see that it’s not so much about picking up proper tenses and verbs but understanding how the locals speak.
+In Colombia I felt like I had progressed ten-fold when I finally understood the colombian slang words I could not find in my dictionary.

-In Ecuador I’ve started picking up more nuances and while many of these words are not unique to Ecuador, there are some things you should know.
+In Ecuador I’m s picking up more nuances and while many of these words are not unique to Ecuador, there are some things you should know.

 One of the first things I noticed was that my strawberry yogurt was no longer called fraisa but now frutilla.
 Turns out the story is a bit more complicated than a simple word swap.

 In Ecuador frutilla are considered the native strawberry.
 But even Ecuador isn’t immune to massive globalization and fraisa is now being used to describe the monster strawberries we’ve grown accustomed to.